yesodweb/yesodweb.com-content/blog/2014/01/new-fast-logger.md

 ## The coming GHC 7.8 and Handle

 One of the coolest features of the coming GHC 7.8 is [multicore IO manager](http://haskell.cs.yale.edu/wp-content/uploads/2013/08/hask035-voellmy.pdf).
-The runtime system of GHC 7.6 or earlier provides parallel GC, efficient memory allocation mechanism and the IO manger.
+The runtime system of GHC 7.6 or earlier provides parallel GC, efficient memory allocation mechanism and the IO manager.
-So, a concurrent program complied by GHC 7.6 or earlier should be scaled on a multicore system if the +RTS -Nx command-line option is specfied.
+So, a concurrent program complied by GHC 7.6 or earlier should be scaled on a multicore system if the +RTS -Nx command-line option is specified.

 Unfortunately, it appeared that this is not the case.
 This is mainly because the IO manager has several bottlenecks.